jeffgon/mcp-Algolia-node/README.md

 - "Do I have any AB Tests currently running on application <APPLICATION_ID>?"

+### Analytics

+- "I have an index named <index_name> on application <application_id>, can you generate a graph for no results rate in DE region over the past month?
+Please use react and recharts."

 ### Monitoring

 - "Are there any incidents going on at Algolia currently?"